Statistical Learning with Sublinear Regret of Propagator Models: Introduction

-Our main results which were outlined above significantly extend the work on reinforcement learning for continuous-time parametric models which were studied by \cite{basei2022logarithmic, guo2021reinforcement,szpruch2021exploration, gao2022logarithmic,gao2022square, szpruch2022optimal} among others.
-We outline our main contributions that correspond to each part of the learning algorithm. \\ \textbf{Non-parametric kernel estimation:} The main ingredient in the exploration phase is to estimate the kernel function $G$ in \eqref{ex-framwork}, in non-parametric manner.
-This stands in contrast to existing theoretical works on parametric model-based reinforcement learning problems \cite{basei2022logarithmic, guo2021reinforcement,szpruch2021exploration, gao2022logarithmic,gao2022square, szpruch2022optimal}.
-Moreover, in our setting $G$ is the driver of the transient price impact which is an unobserved state variable of the control problem.
-This makes the non-parametric estimation even more challenging.
-We therefore propose a novel method for the convergence rate analysis of the estimator of $G$ which applies even for singular kernels.
-The algorithm and its analysis extend ideas from the area of Tikhonov regularisation for inverse problems with deterministic observations to the present setting with stochastic observations (see Theorem \ref{thm:estimate_error_high_probability} and Remark \ref{rem-opt}).
-The method is general and can be applied for non-parametric estimation in other classes of infinite-dimensional stochastic control problems.
-Moreover, in Proposition \ref{prop-opt} we prove that the convergence rates in Theorem \ref{thm:estimate_error_high_probability} are optimal. \\ \textbf{Lipschitz stability of infinite-dimensional optimal control:} In \cite{basei2022logarithmic,guo2021reinforcement,szpruch2021exploration}, Lipschitz stability of optimal controls for stochastic control problems was derived, by showing that the optimiser is continuously differentiable with respect to finite-dimensional model parameters, hence establishing Lipschitz continuity.
+In particular, we identify explicit regularity conditions on the kernel $G$ and the trading speed $\dot Q$ such that the approximate source conditions hold and optimise the convergence rates of the estimator accordingly.
+The resulting convergence rates are optimal under the regularity conditions of the kernel $G$ and are better than the worst-case convergence rates given in the statistical inverse problem literature \cite{blanchard2018optimal, Rastogi2020convergence}; see Remark \ref{rmk:rate_optimal}.
+The method is general and can be applied for non-parametric estimation in other classes of infinite-dimensional stochastic control problems. } \\ \textbf{Lipschitz stability of infinite-dimensional optimal control:} In \cite{basei2022logarithmic,guo2023reinforcement,szpruch2021exploration}, Lipschitz stability of optimal controls for stochastic control problems was derived, by showing that the optimiser is continuously differentiable with respect to finite-dimensional model parameters, hence establishing Lipschitz continuity.
 The Lipschitz stability of controls is crucial for quantifying the precise performance gap between controls derived from estimated and true models, and for characterizing the regret order of learning algorithms.

 The performance gap in Theorem \ref{thm:gap} entails proving the Lipschitz stability of the optimal control with respect to the (infinite-dimensional) kernel function $G$ (see Proposition \ref{prop:u_lipschitz}), for which the preceding argument developed for finite-dimensional parameters does not apply.
 Moreover, in our setting the non-Markovianity introduced by $G$ turns the problem to infinite-dimensional stochastic control, in contrast to the finite-dimensional control problems studied in the aforementioned references.
 This major difference is reflected in the ingredients of optimiser.
 For example standard Riccati equations become operator-valued Riccati equations and solution to a BSDE becomes a solution to infinite dimensional BSDE (see Sections 6.2-6.3 of \cite{AJ-N-2022} for additional details).
 In this work, we establish uniform boundedness and Lipschitz stability for all components of the optimiser in suitable norms (see Remark \ref{rmk: stability_estimate}).